vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 TAMIL VERSE:

-Narayana, with His Spouse Lakṣmī, who is staunch in being every kind of relation (to us ), who is the sea of compassion that dispela ignorance (and delusion), who shines sustaining all (things and all beings ) with His mere will, being the Supreme Lord with out a second and who takes compassion on us on account of ( $ri), the nectar born of sweet nectar - Narayana with Sri is the firm refuge of all who seek His protection having no other support.
+Narāyaṇa, with His Spouse Lakṣmī, who is staunch in being every kind of relation (to us ), who is the sea of compassion that dispela ignorance (and delusion), who shines sustaining all (things and all beings ) with His mere will, being the Supreme Lord with out a second and who takes compassion on us on account of ( $ri), the nectar born of sweet nectar - Narāyaṇa with Sri is the firm refuge of all who seek His protection having no other support.

 SANSKRIT SLOKA: